jenniferpeled/JPSemProject/README.md

 At that point, we just need to return the character at that index.
 However, I realized through testing that we need to add a null terminating character, otherwise the rest of the string will be returned as well, so I reallocated space for the character with a null terminating space at the end.

-int my_utf8_strcmp = a method to compare two strings First, I find how many bytes the current character of each string is.Then, we compare the character of that byte length by subtracting them.
+int my_utf8_strcmp = a method to compare two strings First, I find how many bytes the current character of each string is.
+Then, we compare the characters of that byte length by subtracting them.
 If that does not result in 0, they are already not equal.
 If they are not the same number of bytes, they are also not equal.
 We then move to the next byte and continue this check.
 At the end of our while loop, if they are both empty, they were equal (and if not, not).

 char* my_utf8_concat = a method to concatenate two strings First, I find the lengths of each original string, and use that information to allocate a new string of the combined lengths plus a null char.